danielkaczmarczyk/dk-cs-notes/README.md

 One example of a simple gain is to use a tool like [nodemon](https://github.com/remy/nodemon) to speed up iteration through the coding challenges / exercises.
 Do not ignore it for just being a JS tool, take a look at the documentation and the `--exec` flag.

+### Diary/Log

+Blog-like selection of thoughts.
+Unstructured.
+Writing those helps me rethink the process.

+#### 11th December 2020

+For all this to work I need a sustainable system through which I am going to be able to measure - how well I'm doing, and am I doing enough.
+Learning on one's own can become chaotic and unstructured, and to countermeasure that, I decided to time myself study (not to a second, but let's say, to a 15-20 min period).
+Instead of using a schedule based on a week-plan, I am using a table in Google Sheets to log planned learning, with time spent on it, for the ease of querying, filtering, and tallying.
+This approach leaves me with raw data on my efforts (at least).
+It has worked for me to use a fitbit that way -- measuring effort draws better results for me, I find.